-Where a participant has requested to access Small Business Coaching within the 12 month waiting period, Providers must submit a written request to the Department (Provider Lead), with a request to waive the waiting period inclusive of their justification for servicing.
-The Department review all 'Waiver' requests on a case-by-case basis and notify the Provider in writing of the decision.
+Where a Participant has requested to access Small Business Coaching within the 12 month waiting period, Providers must submit a written request to the Department (Provider Lead), with a request to waive the waiting period inclusive of their justification for servicing.
+The Department will review all 'Waiver' requests on a case-by-case basis and notify the Provider in writing of the decision.
+The Small Business Coaching Fee is only payable once every twelve months per Participant.
+Providers should also note that this applies regardless of which Provider delivers Small Business Coaching.